lposti/vcdisk/README.md

 # vcdisk
 ![](coverage.svg)

-Rotation curves of thick truncated galaxy disks.
+Rotation curves of thick truncated galaxy disks

 A minimal python package to solve Poisson's equation and and to compute the circular velocity curve of a truncated disk with non-zero thickness and arbitrary radial